-The Oscar®-winning drama Nomadland follows one woman’s journey as a modern-day van-dwelling nomad after losing everything in the great recession.
+The Oscar®-winning film Nomadland follows one woman’s journey as a modern-day, van-dwelling nomad after losing everything in the great recession.
 Through the eyes of a fictionalized character, Fern (Frances McDormand), the film honors real-life places and nomads from Jessica Bruder’s New York Times best-selling novel.

 Recent high school grads Riley (Alexandra Shipp) and Nicholas (Chris Douglas) are madly in love with the world at their fingertips when a tragic car accident tears their world apart.
 Endless — a story of love, heartbreak, and hope — is a beautiful reminder that true love transcends life and death.

-Titanic is sure to leave you blubbering into your popcorn long after the credits roll (and it doesn’t matter if you’ve already seen it, it will cue the waterworks again and again).
+Titanic is sure to leave you blubbering into your popcorn long after the credits roll (and it doesn’t matter if you’ve already seen it, it cues the waterworks again and again).

-Set aboard the infamous ship that sank in the North Atlantic in 1917, this classic ’90s drama follows a whirlwind romance between unlikely lovers, Jack (Leonardo DiCaprio) and Rose (Kate Winslet).
+Set aboard the infamous ship that sank in the North Atlantic in 1912.
+This classic ’90s drama follows a brief whirlwind romance between unlikely lovers, Jack (Leonardo DiCaprio) and Rose (Kate Winslet).